fordantitrust/katalon-script-submit-votecode-music48project/README.md

-Script only not all project folder
+Script only not project folder

 Configuration in Katalo project
 1. Config variable "s1" and "s2" (String default type) in Variables tab.